semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

   - Choose the same region where the cluster is running.
   - Select one of the available *templates*.
 The free tier is perfect for demoing the application.
-Under *Connectivity* select all the VPCs and subnets where the cluster is running (they appear in eksctl’s output).
+Under *Connectivity* select all the VPCs and subnets where the cluster is running (they should have appeared in eksctl’s output).
-  - Under *Connectivity & Security* take note of the Endpoint address and port.
+  - Under *Connectivity & Security* take note of the endpoint address and port.

 **Create the Database Secret**

 The database secret is the same for all clouds.
-For GCP and DO, the database user is “demouser”, while for AWS, the user is called “postgres” instead.
-Create a secret to store the database
+Create a secret to store the database credentials:
-credentials:

 1. Login to `semaphoreci.com`.
-2. On the main page, under *CONFIGURATION* select *Secrets* and click on the *Create New Secret* button.
+2. On the main page, under *Configuration* select *Secrets* and click on the *Create New Secret* button.
 3. The secret name is “db-params”
 4. Add the following variables:
-      - `DB_HOST` should have the database hostname or IP.
+      - `DB_HOST` with the database hostname or IP.
-      - `DB_PORT` should point to the database port (default is 5432).
+      - `DB_PORT` points to the database port (default is 5432).
-      - `DB_SCHEMA` for AWS should be called “postgres”, for the rest, its value should be “demo”.
+      - `DB_SCHEMA` for AWS should be called “postgres”, for the other clouds its value should be “demo”.
-      - `DB_USER` must have the database user.
+      - `DB_USER` for the database user.
       - `DB_PASSWORD` should have the corresponding password.
       - `DB_SSL` should be “true” for DigitalOcean, it can be empty for the rest.